woolf-digital-anon/woolf-digital-anon.github.io/public/files/about_documents.md

 # [About the 'Anon' Drafts](#about-the-anon-drafts)

-This page is an introduction to the literary-historical project Woolf worked on in the final months of their life, and its existence as a constellation of draft fragments.
-If you want to learn more about _The Digital 'Anon'_ as an edition, please see the [About the Edition](LINK).
+This page is an introduction to the literary-historical project Woolf worked on in the final months of their life, to its thematics and its narrative.
+If you want to learn more about _The Digital 'Anon'_ as an edition, and the documents the edition is based upon, please see the [About the Edition](LINK).

 **Contents**